prawnsalad/ircv3-specifications/extensions/chathistory.md

 An ISUPPORT token MUST be sent to the client to state the maximum number of messages a client can request in a single command, represented by an integer. `CHATHISTORY=50`.
 If `0`, the client SHOULD assume that there is no maximum number of messages.

+The `event-playback` capability MAY be negotiated.
+This allows the client to signal that it is capable of receiving and correctly processing lines that would normally produce a local state change (such as `JOIN` or `MODE`) in its history batches.

 ### `CHATHISTORY` Command
 `CHATHISTORY` content can be requested by the client by sending the `CHATHISTORY` command to the server.
 A `batch` MUST be returned by the server.
 If no content exists to return, an empty batch SHOULD be returned to avoid the client waiting for a reply and to indicate that no content is available.